kadynfinney/Azure-IT-and-Cybersecurity-Administration-Lab/README.md

 ## Description

-In this lab, Azure Virtual Networking was used to understand how cloud resources communicate securely.
-Virtual networks, subnets, DNS, and Network Security Groups are key parts of Azure infrastructure.
+In this lab, Azure Virtual Networking was used to understand how Azure resources communicate.
+Virtual networks, subnets, DNS, and Network Security Groups are key parts of cloud infrastructure.

-Networking is important for both IT administration and cybersecurity because secure communication depends on properly configured network boundaries and traffic rules.
+Networking is important for both IT and cybersecurity because secure communication depends on properly configured network boundaries and traffic rules.

 ## Tasks Completed

 - Created and reviewed Azure virtual networks
 - Created and reviewed subnets
-- Explored private IP addressing
+- Reviewed private IP addressing
-- Reviewed DNS settings
+- Explored DNS settings
 - Configured Network Security Groups
 - Reviewed inbound and outbound security rules
-- Examined how Azure resources communicate inside a VNet
+- Examined how resources communicate inside a virtual network

 ## Skills Demonstrated

 - Virtual network configuration
-- Subnet planning
+- Subnet management
 - Network Security Group management
+- Cloud networking fundamentals
-- Cloud DNS awareness
+- DNS awareness
+- Traffic control
 - Basic network segmentation
-- Inbound and outbound traffic control

 ## Cybersecurity Relevance

-Azure networking is important for protecting cloud systems.
-Network Security Groups help control which traffic is allowed or denied.
-Proper subnetting and traffic filtering reduce attack surfaces and help prevent unnecessary exposure of cloud resources.
+Azure Virtual Networking is important because it helps control how resources connect to each other and to the internet.
+Network Security Groups help reduce exposure by allowing or denying traffic based on rules.

 ---

-# 4. Azure Monitoring and Logging
+# 4. Azure Monitoring

 ## Description

-In this lab, Azure monitoring tools were used to review logs, alerts, metrics, and resource activity.
-Monitoring is critical for detecting issues, investigating events, and understanding what is happening inside a cloud environment.
+In this lab, Azure Monitoring tools were used to review logs, metrics, alerts, and activity in the Azure environment.
+Monitoring helps administrators understand what is happening across cloud resources.

-This lab connects directly to cybersecurity because logs are used in incident response, threat detection, auditing, and troubleshooting.
+Monitoring is a key cybersecurity skill because logs and alerts are used to detect suspicious activity, investigate incidents, and troubleshoot problems.

 ## Tasks Completed

 - Reviewed Azure Monitor
 - Explored activity logs
 - Reviewed resource metrics
+- Examined log data
-- Created or reviewed alerting options
+- Reviewed alerting options
-- Examined logs for troubleshooting
-- Reviewed monitoring data for Azure resources
+- Used monitoring data for troubleshooting
-- Practiced identifying important events and resource changes
+- Practiced identifying important resource events

 ## Skills Demonstrated